sueroy/Cohort-5_Foundations_Capstone/readme.md

 ###Login Credentials:

 User:
-Email: sarah@email.com
+Email: sarah@devpipeline.com
-Password: 12341234
+Password: 1234

 Manager:
-Email: ammon@email.com
+Email: brig@email.com
-Password: manager
+Password: password

+For testing purposes you can change these emails and passwords.

 ###The User Menu: